OpenCHAMI/openchami.org/content/docs/guides/fabrica_migration.md

 <!-- vi: set tw=80 sw=2 sts=2: -->

-This guide describes how to migrate an existing OpenCHAMI deployment made with a release before v0.2.0 to the services shipped in v0.2.0.
+This guide describes how to migrate an existing OpenCHAMI deployment made with release v0.1.6 to the services shipped in v0.2.0.
 The source deployment uses the legacy Boot Script Service (BSS), cloud-init server, Hydra, and OPAAL.
 The destination uses the Fabrica-generated `boot-service` and `metadata-service`, with TokenSmith providing tokens.

 The procedure deliberately migrates service data through the APIs instead of copying databases between unrelated implementations.
 It also preserves SMD and